Analytical Solutions of Open String Field Theory: Superstring field theory

 This equation states that the expression inside the parentheses lies in the small Hilbert space.
 This can be achieved trivially by taking $\Phi$ to lie in the small Hilbert space.
 However, as mentioned above, there is a new gauge symmetry that removes exactly these degrees of freedom.
 The linearized gauge transformation is most easily given in terms of the transformation of $G\equiv e^\Phi$,

 This can be exponentiated to give the finite gauge transformation,

 The quantum numbers of the gauge string fields are

-The first gauge field in~(\ref{BerkoGauge})\footnote{Many papers use a convention without the minus sign in front of this term.} is analogous to the usual gauge field.
-The second gauge field can be used to remove any variation $\delta G=G \delta\Phi$ with $\Phi$ entirely within the small Hilbert space, by defining $\Lambda=\xi_0 \Phi$, which results in $\delta G=G \eta_0\Lambda$.
+The first gauge string field in~(\ref{BerkoGauge})\footnote{Many papers use a convention without the minus sign in front of this term.} is analogous to the usual gauge string field.
+The second gauge string field can be used to remove variations of the form $\delta G=G \delta\Phi$ with $\Phi$ entirely within the small Hilbert space, by defining $\Lambda=\xi_0 \Phi$, which results in $\delta G=G \eta_0\Lambda$.
 Introducing $\xi_0$ defines two copies of the small Hilbert space.
 The new gauge symmetry identifies the small Hilbert space with zero.
-The usual gauge symmetry then acts on the quotient space just as it acts on the small Hilbert space itself.
+The gauge symmetry associated with $Q$ of the quotient space $H_L/H_S$ is isomorphic to that of $Q$ as it act on $H_L$.
 Thus, the action passes at least the preliminary test of having the correct amount of degrees of freedom.
 It was further described in~\cite{Berkovits:1995ab} how to write a superstring field theory action that is manifestly supersymmetric after reduction to four space-time dimensions.
 The action passed also the important tests of describing correctly scattering amplitudes~\cite{Berkovits:1999bs}.
 Furthermore, as described in section~\ref{sec:LevelTruncSUSY}, it also reproduces the results expected according to Sen's conjectures.

 Finally, we turn to describe the inclusion of the GSO($-$) sector in the string field theories described above.
 Since the states contained in this sector differ from those in the GSO(+) sector, it is clear that a new string field should be added to describe them.
 The half-integer conformal weights of the GSO($-$) states imply that the cyclicity property~(\ref{intPsiPsi}) should be modified.
 Let $A_{1,2}$ be two string fields with half-integer weights, then their cyclicity property reads\footnote{If only one of them has half-integer conformal weight then the integral gives zero.},